 \subsection{Datasets}

-The training datasets for domain adaptation include one public dataset (LibriSpeech \cite{panayotov2015librispeech}) and two internal datasets (\textit{Messaging} (350 hours) and \textit{Music} (150 hours)).
-Furthermore, we explore the scaling law with regard to the pretrained model and data using the internal \textit{conversational} domain data.
+The training datasets for domain adaptation include one public dataset, LibriSpeech \cite{panayotov2015librispeech}, and two internal datasets: \textit{Messaging} (350 hours) and \textit{Music} (150 hours).
+Furthermore, we explore the scaling behavior with regard to the sizes of the pretrained model and the training data, using an internal \textit{conversational domain} dataset.

-We evaluate the low-rank adaptation of the language model on three internal datasets from de-identified, far-field conversations with a voice assistant in English.
-The internal \textit{General} domain contain 194 hours, the \textit{Shopping} domain contains 20 hours, and the \textit{Knowledge} domain contains 5 hours training data, respectively.
+We evaluate the low-rank adaptation of the language model on three internal datasets drawn from from de-identified, far-field English-language conversations with a voice assistant.
+The internal \textit{General} domain set contains 194 hours, the \textit{Shopping} domain set contains 20 hours, and the \textit{Knowledge} domain set contains 5 hours of training data, respectively.